andrewkingme/andrewkingme.github.io/_work/Excel-Sheet-Index-to-Revit.md

 Dynamo does not currently provide an OOTB node for Revit Placeholder Sheets so we will need to use Python code and the Revit API.

 {% highlight python %}
-# Python Node for Dynamo
+# Python Code for Dynamo
 # Excel Sheet Index to Revit Placeholder Sheets
 # Version 0.3
 # Coded by Andrew King